 How Can I Control Canada Thistle?

 As noted above, traditional cultural and mechanical controls are not effective in treating Canada thistle.
 Two biological controls, the Canada thistle gall-fly, and a stem-mining weevil have had very limited success in field settings and are ineffective overall.
 Recently the Canada thistle rust fungus has been added to Oregon’s biocontrol list and may provide some options for biological control.

 The key to Canada thistle control is to stress the plant and force it to use its stored root nutrients.
-Mowing and hand-cutting can be used on small infestation before flowering to prevent the plant from producing seeds but must be repeated regularly throughout the growing season to suppress regrowth.
+Mowing and hand-cutting can be used on small infestations before flowering to prevent the plant from producing seeds but must be repeated regularly throughout the growing season to suppress regrowth.

 Foliar herbicides that mobilize their active ingredients into the root system of the plan are the most effective management for killing large stands of Canada thistle.